autonomio/talos/docs/Parallelism.md

 # split a single job to multiple GPUs
 model = multi_gpu(model)
+model.compile(...)
 ```
-> Include the above line in the input model before model.compile()
+NOTE: Include the above line in the input model before model.compile()

 Multiple GPUs on a single machine can be assigned to work on a single machine in a parallelism fashion.
 This is useful when you have more than one GPU on a single machine, and want to speed up the experiment.
 Each GPU roughly speaking reduces compute time linearly.